GrahamAde/HE_Utility/README.md

 Run Docker Image
 </h2>

-The HE Utility has a GUI, so certain docker tags need to be passed to the run command.
+The HE Utility has a GUI, so certain arguments need to be passed to the docker run command.

   ```
   docker run --rm --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/home/userone/.Xauthority:rw" heutility:latest